 A healthy lifestyle improves happiness, and there’s one main component in taking the steps toward living healthy: your daily food intake.
 The foods you eat form the building blocks of your body, including your brain.
 Food is also the fuel for everything that goes on within your body and mind, including thoughts and emotions.
-Diets high in sugar, gluten, omega-6 fatty acids and toxins can cause inflammation and are linked to heart disease, diabetes, cancer, depression and anxiety.
-Plus, according to Psychology Today, the digestive system has a surprising influence on your mental state.
+According to Psychology Today, the digestive system has a surprising influence on your mental state.
 Ninety-five percent of the serotonin (a natural mood stabilizer that helps with sleeping, eating and digesting) is found in the gut.
-When the ratio of good and bad bacteria is off (which happens when we eat the aforementioned foods), our mood and behavior follows suit.
+When the ratio of good and bad bacteria is off in your gut, our mood and behavior follows suit.

 Eat yourself happy by eating frequently to maintain steady blood sugar levels.
 Seek out whole, nutrient-dense foods.
 Eat prebiotic and probiotic foods.
 And choose organic foods whenever possible to avoid exposure to toxins and oxidative stress, says Psychology Today.